fogus/spiel/pyramidenspiel/quux/README.markdown

  * A 4x4 square game board (drawing a picture is good)
  * Two mono-stashes of differing colors

 Each player gets a full stash of their chosen color.
+The players choose which two opposite sides of the game board belongs to them before the play starts.

 Goal
 ====